wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Capacity updates | V/p | V/p x 4 bytes | 1 : 4            | Less than okay | |
 | GTF | (aV + a + 1)VE/p + 2E/p + V/p | V^2((V+1)d/p + 1) x 8  + 2V x 4 + V/p x 4 bytes | \~ a:8 | Less than okay | |

-It's unsurprising that GTF may not scale: the compute and communicate heavy part of GTF is the MF, and in MF, each push needs communication to update its reverse edge.
-A more distributed friendly MF algorithm is needed to over come this problem.
+It's unsurprising that GTF may not scale: the compute- and communicate-heavy part of GTF is the MF, and in MF, each push needs communication to update its reverse edge.
+A more distributed-friendly MF algorithm is needed to overcome this problem.

-## Graph Projection
+### Graph Projection

-Graph project is very similar to triangle counting by wedge checking; but instead of counting the triangles, it actually records the wedges.
-The problem here is not computation or communication, but rather the memory requirement of the result: all vertex projection may create a very dense graph, which means much larger than the original graph.
-One possible solution is to process the results in batch:
+Graph projection is very similar to triangle counting by wedge checking; but instead of counting the triangles, it actually records the wedges.
+The problem here is not computation or communication, but rather the memory requirement of the result: projecting all vertices may create a very dense graph, which may be much larger than the original graph.
+One possible solution is to process the results in
+batches:

 ```
 vertex_start := 0;